dketterer/colorization/docs/api.rst

 Developer Interface
 ===================

-This part of the documentation covers all the interfaces of Requests.
-For parts where Requests depends on external libraries, we document the most important right here and provide links to the canonical documentation.
+This is the documentation of the classes and functions used in this project.
+Not all of them are included, but the goal is to include all critical parts.

 .. automodule:: colorization
    :members: